home-assistant/home-assistant.io/source/_integrations/lutron.markdown

 When configured, the `lutron` integration will automatically discover the rooms and their associated switches/dimmers as configured by the RadioRA 2 software from Lutron.
 Each room will be treated as a separate group.

 To use Lutron RadioRA 2 devices in your installation, you'll need to first create a username/password in your Lutron programming software.
-Once a telnet username/password has been programmed, you can use this My button:
+Once a telnet username/password has been programmed, you can follow the instructions from the next chapter.

 {% include integrations/config_flow.md %}